 What Is an Allied Health Career?

 Did you know that you can be in the healthcare field without being a doctor, nurse, or pharmacist?
 It’s estimated that allied health professionals make up almost 60% of the healthcare workforce.
-Allied health careers involve the delivery of health or related services in:- Identification
+Allied health careers involve the delivery of health or related services in:

 - Evaluation and prevention of diseases and disorders